 As we continue to advance NeoCart towards potential commercialization, increase the number of ongoing product development programs and advance our future product candidates through preclinical studies and clinical trials, we will need to expand our development, regulatory, manufacturing, marketing and sales capabilities and, in some cases, collaborate and contract with third parties to provide these capabilities for us.
-Our management, personnel and systems currently in place may not be adequate to support this future growth.
+Our management, personnel and information and quality systems currently in place may not be adequate to support this future growth.
 Our need to effectively manage our operations, growth and various projects requires that we:

-- successfully attract and recruit new employees or consultants with the requisite expertise and experience; - manage our preclinical and clinical programs effectively; - · develop a marketing and sales infrastructure if we receive regulatory approval for any product candidate; - continue to improve our operational, financial and management controls, reporting systems and procedures, including those related to being a public company; and - construct, validate and effectively operate new and expanded manufacturing facilities.
+- successfully attract and recruit new employees or consultants with the requisite expertise and experience; - manage our preclinical and clinical programs effectively; - develop a marketing and sales infrastructure if we receive regulatory approval for any product candidate; - continue to improve our operational, financial and management controls, reporting systems and procedures, including those related to being a public company that is potentially manufacturing and selling commercial products; and - construct, validate and effectively operate new and expanded manufacturing facilities, along with the required logistical, quality systems, information systems and distribution capabilities that may be required upon approval.